 It’s best to visit a shop that specializes in crystals.
 That way, you can be sure to receive high-quality gemstones.
 You also have a chance to feel the crystals, which can help you determine if they are the right stone for your purposes.

 The staff at these shops is knowledgeable and can help you make a good selection.
-If you don’t have a local metaphysical or crystal store, you can find great resources online.
+You can find great resources online if you don’t have a local metaphysical or crystal store.
 Reputable sites like The Crystal Garden have everything you need to get started.

 Preparing Your Crystals